 AGENCY: Pension and Welfare Benefits Administration, Department of Labor.
-ACTION: Final rules.
+ACTION: Interim final rules and request for comments.

-SUMMARY: This document contains final rules that implement the civil penalty provision in section 502(c)(7) of the Employee Retirement Income Security Act of 1974 (the Act or ERISA) adopted as part of the Sarbanes-Oxley Act of 2002 (SOA).
-The final rules establish procedures relating to the assessment of civil penalties by the Department of Labor (Department) under section 502(c)(7) of ERISA for failures or refusals by plan administrators to provide notices of a blackout period as required by section 101(i) of ERISA.
-This document also contains final rules making conforming and technical changes to the agency's rules of practice and procedure for other civil penalties under section 502(c) of ERISA.
-The final rules affect employee benefit plans, plan sponsors, administrators and fiduciaries, and plan participants and beneficiaries.
+SUMMARY: This document contains interim final rules under the Employee Retirement Income Security Act of 1974 (ERISA) that implement certain amendments to ERISA added as part of the Sarbanes-Oxley Act of 2002 (SOA).
+The interim final rules establish procedures relating to the assessment of civil penalties by the Department of Labor (Department) under section 502(c)(7) of ERISA for failures or refusals by plan administrators to provide notices of a blackout period as required by section 101(i) of ERISA.
+These rules are being published as interim final rules pursuant to the authority granted the Department by section 306(b)(2) of SOA.
+This document also contains interim final rules making conforming technical changes to the agency's rules of practice and procedure for other civil penalties under section 502(c) of ERISA.
+The interim final rules affect employee benefit plans, plan sponsors, administrators and fiduciaries, and plan participants and beneficiaries.